bkesterbyld/sitewire/content/pages/index.md

       - content: >
           Once the draw is approved, your wire department is notified or you can optionally do same-day funding payments.
-You can also incorporate your note buyer processes into the workflow, and share analytics with them via login or API.
+You can also incorporate your note buyer processes into the workflow, and share centralized data with them online or via API.
         actions: []
         image_alt: lorem-ipsum
         media_position: right